 101 Sheltie Names and Their Meanings

 Breeders often give their Sheltie puppies nicknames, leaving the official naming of your puppy up to you.
-Know that her name is more than a token identifier; you'll be hollering this at the dog park for years to come, so you can rule out Fanny and Mister Bigglesworth right of the bat.
+Know that you'll be hollering this name at the dog park for years to come, so rule out Mister Bigglesworth right off the bat.

-It's also preferable to choose a name that your Sheltie can easily distinguish from other common words.
+It's a good idea to choose a name that your Sheltie can easily distinguish from other common words.
 Phonetically, the best dog names tend to:

-- Use hard letters (like K and T) instead of soft letters (like F and N) as your Sheltie can more readily pick these sounds out in a sentence.
+- Use hard letters - like K and T, as opposed to soft letters like F and N. Your Sheltie can more readily pick out hard letters in a sentence.

-- Have only one or two syllables (like Koko or Jock) instead of many (like Gemini or Houdini) as shorter names are easier to recognise.
+- Have only one or two syllables - like Koko or Jock, as opposed to many syllables like Gemini or Houdini.
+Shorter names are simply easier for your Sheltie to recognize.

 101 Sheltie Names